1601-mma2013/Philosoraptors/README.md

 c.
 Stakeholder Interviews (internal / external)

+Product Vision :

+.
+To create a new teaching method for special educational needs teachers.
+.
+To create a new learning method for blind children.
+.
+To increase more interaction between teachers and students.
+.
+To motivate blind children to learn more.

 |                   **Advantages**                  |                 **Disadvantages**              |
 |:-------------------------------------------------:|:----------------------------------------------:|
 | Enhances creativity                               | Expensive - $1000 per unit (retail price)      |